endaaman/tym/README.md

 [![CircleCI](https://circleci.com/gh/endaaman/tym.svg?style=svg)](https://circleci.com/gh/endaaman/tym)
 [![Gitter chat](https://badges.gitter.im/tym-terminal/gitter.png)](https://gitter.im/tym-terminal/Lobby)

-`tym` is a tiny VTE-based terminal emulator, which is written in C and configurable by Lua.
+`tym` is a tiny VTE-based terminal emulator, which configurable by Lua.

 ## Motivation

-I wanted a teminal emulator that is
+I wanted a terminal emulator that is

 - simple (no menu bar, no GUI setting window etc..)
-- text based configuration
+- flexiblly configurable by text
-- original VTE-based (not a forked one like vte-ng)
+- original VTE-based (not a forked one like 'vte-ng')

 but I could not find it so I made it.